10horizons/woocommerce-products-csv-compare/README.md

-# Missing Woocommerce Products Checker
+# Missing Woocommerce Product Checker

 Compare Woocommerce products in your WordPress site against products in CSV file, and see if there are missing products in your Woocommerce store.